 The 2026 decision (Page 5) would cancel bison grazing permits from American Prairie's allotments of public grazing lands and reissue cattle-only permits in their place.

-The decision to cancel the bison grazing permits has been praised by Montana's Republican Governor Greg Gianforte and the Montana Stockgrowers Association, which advocates for cattle ranchers in the state.
-The decision has been criticized by conservation groups including American Prairie and the Coalition of Large Tribes, which advocates for over 50 Native American tribes.
+Montana Republican Governor Greg Gianforte and the Montana Stockgrowers Association, which advocates for cattle ranchers in the state, praised the proposal to cancel the permits.
+The proposal was criticized by American Prairie and the Coalition of Large Tribes, which advocates for over 50 Native American tribes.

 Both American Prairie and the Coalition of Large Tribes challenged the proposal with written protests.
-BLM must review the protests before making a final decision.
-American Prairie has promised to appeal and pursue "all legal actions available" to further challenge BLM's decision if the agency decides to finalize its proposal as is.
+After reviewing the protests, BLM finalized its decision to revoke American Prairie's bison grazing permits on May 8.
+American Prairie previously promised to appeal and pursue "all legal actions available" to challenge BLM's decision

-Beth Saboe, American Prairie's director of public affairs, did confirm in an email that BLM hasn't yet issued that decision.
-Saboe said American Prairie's bison herd continues to graze on its properties, which is a combination of both private and BLM-owned land.
+Beth Saboe, American Prairie's director of public affairs, said American Prairie's bison herd continued to graze on its properties, which consist of both private and BLM-owned land, while awaiting the decision.
+BLM's decision gives American Prairie until Sept.
+30, 2026, to remove its bison from the BLM-owned land.

 American Prairie says the two properties where its bison graze are fenced in.